“Child Witches” of Nigeria Being Murdered or Abandoned in Large Numbers

 It is a report that should cause the international community to demand more from the Nigerian government in combating such ignorance and abuse.

-8 Responses to ““Child Witches” of Nigeria Being Murdered or Abandoned in Large Numbers”
+8 thoughts on ““Child Witches” of Nigeria Being Murdered or Abandoned in Large Numbers”

 If you can’t tell that this kind of story is an improper place for your idiotic Neocon spam, then your caste is more screwed than I thought.
 Enjoy being marginalized and eliminated from the political process, you criminal enabling fascist half-wit.